Gary Gensler: Business career

 In 1979, Gensler joined Goldman Sachs, where he spent 18 years.
 At 30, Gensler became one of the youngest persons to have made partner at the firm at the time.
 He spent the 1980s working as a top mergers and acquisitions banker, having assumed responsibility for Goldman's efforts in advising media companies.
 He subsequently made the transition to trading and finance in Tokyo, where he directed the firm's fixed income and currency trading.

 While at Goldman Sachs, Gensler led a team that advised the National Football League in capturing the then-most lucrative deal in television history, when the NFL secured a $3.6 billion deal selling television sports rights.

 Gensler's last role at Goldman Sachs was co-head of finance, responsible for controllers and treasury worldwide.
 Gensler left Goldman after 18 years when he was nominated by President Bill Clinton and confirmed by the U.S. Senate to be the Assistant Secretary of the Treasury.

 Gensler served on the board of for-profit university Strayer Education, Inc. from 2001 to 2009.

 Public service

-Gensler has served in various governmental roles since the 1990s.